thriveweb/deking-new/content/posts/2021-09-29-outdoor-entertainment-area-design-ideas.md

 * Wind and rain direction - if your deck is located in a position where you may suffer with directional rain and strong winds then you may want to look at transparent screens to protect against the unpleasant weather conditions.
 * Floor surface - concrete or decking on the floor will give you a flat and level surface.
 The area will be safer, and it will also be easier to maintain the floor and keep it tidy and clean.
 * Spacing - consider the layout of furniture in the area and also the direction of smoke if cooking.
 You want to have enough space to safely walk around the area and not have flammable furniture located next to the BBQ.
 * Access to the home - convenient access from outside to inside is important.
 It will make entertaining simple as it will be easy and fast to bring food and utensils out, and dirty dishes in when finished entertaining.
 * Ambience - Design the entertainment deck to include planter boxes, lighting, seating and privacy screens.
 This all adds to the ambience of the entertainment area to set the mood.
 * Furniture - a dining setting is a must for entertaining, but did you want formal or casual?
 You could also consider adding some couches to create a separate zone to socialise and relax with company after the meal.

-## Here are some Outdoor Entertainment Area Design Ideas ...
+## Here are some more Outdoor Entertainment Area Design Ideas ...

 ![outdoor entertainment area](/images/uploads/1.jpg)